tezizzm/Premera/ExercisesDetailed/Exercise #1 Prerequisites/instructions.md

 1. Visit <https://www.microsoft.com/net/download> to download and install the latest version of the .NET Core Runtime and SDK.

-    ***.NET Core Version 2.1.x is required for this workshop***
+    ***.NET Core Version 2.1.x or later is required for this workshop.
+For consistency we recommend every attendee have the latest release (2.2.3 as of 3/13/2019)***

-2. Confirm that it installed correctly by opening a command line and typing:
+2. Confirm that the runtime is installed correctly by opening a command line and typing:

     ```Windows
     dotnet --version